redhat-developer-adoption-emea/cloud-native-developer-series-guides/getting-started-che.md

 The first screen you will see is the authentication screen.
 Enter your username and password and then log in.
 After you have authenticated to the web console, you will be presented with a list of projects that your user has permission to work with.

-Click on the **{{COOLSTORE_PROJECT}}** project to be taken to the project overview page which will list all of the routes, services, deployments, and pods that you have running as part of your project.
+Click on the **{{COOLSTORE_PROJECT}}-{{OPENSHIFT_USER}}** project to be taken to the project overview page which will list all of the routes, services, deployments, and pods that you have running as part of your project.
 There's nothing there now, but that's about to change.

 Now you are ready to get started with the labs!